kubabuda/EEPROM_generator/ref/README.md

 - add indexes list to OD model, to decrease parametes count in methods
 - save backup before form processing (now even valid OD changes can be erased by error in code generation logic)
 - what about mailbox bootstrap: words `0x14` - `0x17`?
+- 0x1001 UINT8 Error Register is mandatory according to CiA DS301

 ### Code optimization
 - reuse repeated string constants in objlist.c names, test if does any good or compiler does that for you anyway